Fish & Cat: Production

-Gradually subverting a gruesome premise drawn from a real-life case of a backwoods restaurant that served human flesh, the film builds an atmosphere of tension as a menacing pair descend on a campsite where a group of college kids have gathered for a kite-flying festival.
-But as the camera doubles back and criss-crosses between characters in real time, subtle space-time paradoxes suggest that something bigger is going on.

 Shahram Mokri said "I like the paintings of Maurits Escher, where you can see a change in perspective in the same visual.
 In my film, I wanted to give a change in perspective of time in one single shot.
 So the idea for the film came from his paintings.

 Mokri added "Fish & Cat is a film about time.
 How you can make a perspective in it and break that.
 This film was interesting for me to make and that was because of its method of production.
 Insisting on narrating a story in a single shot and try to break the time which goes ahead."

 Music

 Mokri wanted a kind of music that combined minimal music with the music of horror Z-movies, so he asked Kristoph Rezaee to score the film.

 Critical reception

 Manohla Dargis from The New York Times wrote: " It's a tour de force — the cinematographer is Mahmoud Kalari, who shot A Separation — and as quietly political as it is brazenly cinematic."

 Steve MacFarlane from Slant Magazine wrote: "The film is a game: Shahram Mokri challenges his viewers to grip parallel narrative threads in what feels like suspiciously real time, rather than to assemble or contextualize any metaphorical ones."

 Alissa Simon from Variety wrote: "“A highly original, compelling feature, filmed in one long, bravura shot establishing Shahram Mokri as a distinctive talent.”